Create a Cabinet

 When starting to organize, the first step is to create create a cabinet, which is the highest partitioning level in the repository.
 You can create as many cabinets as needed in the repository.

-Example of a filled cabinet
+Example of a filled cabinet.

 To get a better understanding of the concept of a Cabinet, Dossiers and Folders, you have to imagine a room with a large closet consisting of an endless number of drawers.
-The cabinet can be compared to the imaginary room with the large closet.
+The cabinet can be compared to the imaginary room with a large closet.
 The Dossier can be compared to one of the drawers, a Folder can be compared to one of the items inside the drawer.

 Within Dragon1, there is a best practice on settings up a cabinet, dossier and folder structure.

-How to create a Cabinet?
+How to Create a Cabinet?

 A cabinet can be created in both the Architecture Repository and the Visual Designer.